-Toph's confrontation with her parents at the end of her debut episode.
+- Toph's confrontation with her parents at the end of her debut episode.
 As the creators themselves put it, despite Toph's arrogance and toughness, it's kind of sad how she just grew up so lonely.
 And it's made more tearjerking if you realize that this confrontation is the only time in the entire episode that either of Toph's parents have even spoken to her directly.
 The glance that Aang, Sokka, and Katara trade with each other just sells it.

 Aang: I'm sorry, Toph.Toph: I'm sorry too.
 Goodbye, Aang.

-"Zuko Alone".
+- "Zuko Alone".
 Pretty much all of it.
-Especially the flashback, when you see a young Zuko, worried and panicked, asking where his mother is—to which his father doesn't make any on-screen reply.
+Especially the Flashback, when you see a young Zuko, worried and panicked, asking where his mother is—to which his father doesn't make any on-screen reply.
 Just the look on Zuko's heartbroken face.
 And going back to the present day and seeing Zuko being driven out of town thanklessly after taking care of the thug problem, even by the kid he saved, is a true tearjerker.

 - The scene with the death of Zuko's cousin, Lu Ten.
 When Zuko has a flashback to when his mother got the news and we see the look on Ursa's face... that quiet sorrow for a soldier lost in battle is heart breaking.
 Then Ursa has to tell her kids that their cousin has been killed.
 Poor Zuko looks shocked, and even Azula looks sad and stands with respect.

 - It's a small thing, but when he uses his firebending to defeat the earthbending thug, the music playing is reminiscent of the Fire Nation army's theme, often played to indicate danger.
 Even if he tries to hide it, Zuko can't get away from his darker side.

-Zuko yelling at the Gaang to leave after Iroh is shot in the chest by Azula.
+- Zuko yelling at the Gaang to leave after Iroh is shot in the chest by Azula.
 It should be narm, it should be over the top, but it isn't.

-Just the look on Zuko's face when Iroh first gets hit.
+- Just the look on Zuko's face when Iroh first gets hit.
 The only family member he has left who still loves and supports him, and for all he knew at that moment Iroh could have died, this right after Zuko had insisted on separating and traveling alone.
 Had Iroh died, he would never have even gotten to say goodbye.

-Specifying, in "Bitter Work", there's a short flashback with a younger Iroh playing with his son, only for a quick Mood Whiplash to Iroh mourning before his son's grave, in the rain.
+- In "Bitter Work", there's a short flashback with a younger Iroh playing with his son, only for a quick Mood Whiplash to Iroh mourning before his son's grave, in the rain.
 "My beloved Lu Ten.
 I'll see you soon."